Connecting to Viridian with Hazelcast CLC

-To use the Hazelcast CLC with Hazelcast Viridian, you need to authenticate with Viridian using your API secret and key.
-You can then import the configuration of the Viridian cluster that you want to connect to.
+To use the Hazelcast CLC with Hazelcast Cloud, you need to authenticate with Cloud using your API secret and key.
+You can then import the configuration of the cluster that you want to connect to.
 No additional configuration is required.

 Before you Begin